jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 What truly distinguishes our species from other lifeforms is not our language or cultures, but our continual creation of new tools.
 This technological evolution defines our fate more fundamentally than gender, ethnicity, or nationality ever could.
 Just as biological evolution has shaped life through natural selection, so has it guided our transformation from purely biological beings into something unprecedented: a species that evolves through its technological capabilities.

 With this insight, we can base our identity, politics, and economics on evolution's fundamental principles.
-By aligning our beliefs with these natural mechanisms, we can unlock practical benefits: reduced living costs through faster technology adoption, collaborative solutions to climate challenges, and innovation that serves real human needs rather than ideological goals.
+By aligning our beliefs with these natural mechanisms, we can unlock practical benefits: reduced living costs through faster technology adoption, collaborative solutions to climate challenges, and innovation that automatically responds to human pains.

 Technology is a new branch on the tree of life.
 It took the study of evolution to understand the natural world, and it will take the study of technological evolution to understand our modern technological world.

 Spanning the breadth of human history Techvolution reframes the human story by placing our technological nature at its center.
-For those seeking to understand our rapidly changing world, this book provides more than just insight—it offers an intellectual blueprint for the extraordinary future we must build together as technological beings.
+For those seeking to understand our rapidly changing times, this book provides more than just insight—it offers an intellectual blueprint for the extraordinary future we must build together as technological beings.

 ## Dedication